Battersea Power Station: Coal transportation

 The power station consumed over 1,000,000 tonnes of coal annually, mostly from pits in South Wales and North East England, delivered by coastal colliers.
-They were "flat-irons" with a low-profile superstructure and fold-down funnels and masts to fit under the Thames' bridges above the Pool of London.
-The LPC and its nationalised successors owned and operated several "flat-irons" for the service.
+These were "flat-irons" with a low-profile superstructure and fold-down funnels and masts to fit under the River Thames's bridges above the Pool of London.
+The LPC and its nationalised successors owned and operated several "flat-irons" for this service.

 Coal was usually delivered to the jetty where two cranes, capable of unloading two ships at a time at a rate of 480 tonnes an hour, offloaded coal.
 Some coal was delivered by rail to the east of the station from the Brighton Main Line which passes nearby.
 A conveyor belt system moved the coal to a storage area or directly to the station's boiler rooms.
 The conveyor belt system consisted of a series of bridges connected by towers.
 The storage area was a large concrete box capable of holding 75,000 tonnes of coal.
 It had an overhead gantry and a conveyor belt attached to the conveyor belt system for moving coal to the boiler rooms.